Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 ##### Jenkins Integration

 The Jenkins source integration allows fetching builds data from the Jenkins CI.
-This integrations should be updated to return running builds as well as finished ones.
-Currently, the `JenkinsSourceClientAdapter` filters out running builds using the `JenkinsBuild.building` flag.
+This integration should be updated to return running builds as well as finished ones.
+Currently, the `JenkinsSourceClientAdapter` filters out running builds using their `JenkinsBuild.building` flag.

 Once builds are fetched, the adapter filters these builds using the `_checkBuildFinishedAndInRange` method.
 This method checks the given build to be finished and its number to be greater than the given minimal build number.
 More precisely, the concrete `jenkinsBuild` satisfies the `_checkBuildFinishedAndInRange` method if the following holds: